Wolox/tech-guides/backend/backend-standard-and-best-practices.md

 * **500 INTERNAL SERVER ERROR**: An internal server error has ocurred which it does not know how to handle.

 You can read more about this and other status codes in [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

+## 6- API Documentation

+There are lots of different tools in the market to document APIs.
+Here in Wolox we decided to use Openpi 3 (A.K.A Swagger) as a standard documentation tool in all of our techs.
+The reasons behind this decision were some of the advantages OpenApi prodvides:

+* **Quick to use**: The properties that you need to complete in every endpoint are always the same and there are only a few.
+You can also frequently reuse components and the generic information is simple to complete.
+* **Wide range of available features**: From describing parameters, making authentication and authorization schemes, to even using the generated documentation of an endpoint to mock test the endpoint in question.
+* **Intuitive and easy to use interactive UI**: Swagger up a view where show how to do a request and how to response the API.
+* **Maintainable and easily extendable**: Swagger permit use constants file/s from your API.
+* **Scan and auto-generate**: For typed languages, Swagger can scan and auto-generate documentation.

+You can read more a about Swagger in this [this link](https://swagger.io/docs/).

 [//]: #